7Block Labs

 CI/CD blueprint: end‑to‑end

-The patterns below are production‑hardened at 7Block Labs across GitHub Actions and GitLab CI.
+The patterns listed below have been production-hardened at 7Block Labs, using both GitHub Actions and GitLab CI.

 1) Reproducible toolchains